• Home

 As the festival itself is a private event, press passes to the halls are not generally available but you might be able to get a ticket to the Lerwick Town Hall (see the question above).

 For media queries about Shetland's other fire festivals, your best route for information is to contact the individual Up Helly Aa committees via their social media pages.
-If there's anything else we can help you with, then please do get in touch at info@shetland.org and we'll do our best to assist you.
+If there's anything else we can help you with, then please get in touch with us at info@shetland.org and we'll do our best to assist you.